-161 2.
-Methodology
+2. Methodology

-We use variations of an N96 (1.25° latitude × 1.875° longitude) aquaplanet configuration of the in Gregory and Rowntree (1990), including a convective avaliable potential energy closure based on Fritsch and Chappell (1980) and a mixing detrainment rate dependent on the relative humidity
+We use variations of an N96 (1.25° latitude × 1.875° longitude) aquaplanet configuration of the Met Office Unified Model Global Atmosphere 6.0 (GA6.0) configuration (Walters et al. 2017).
+The deep convective parameterization scheme is an altered form of the mass flux scheme in Gregory and Rowntree (1990), including a convective available potential energy closure based on Fritsch and Chappell (1980) and a mixing detrainment rate dependent on the relative humidity (Derbyshire et al. 2004).
+Unless noted, all simulations are run for three years with a "Qobs" SST profile (Neale and Hoskins 2001), with the first 60 days discarded as spinup.